Why do I need to be careful about the TPG $10 plan.

 What has changed with TPG ?

 Help !
-My TPG coverage has gone bad.
+My TPG coverage is no good.
 What can I do ?

-Each pf the phone networks covers some areas better than the others.
+Each of the phone networks cover some areas better than others.
 If you have been given your new SIM card by TPG and moved across to the Vodafone network, it could be that your coverage has suffered.
 All is not lost.

 How will the TPG move from the Optus to Vodafone networks affect me ?

 Why did TPG change from using the Optus network to the Vodafone network?

-There were a number of reasons that TPG sited as their motivation for this move.
-Concerning, few of them actually affected TPG’s customers.
+TPG cited a number of reasons as their motivation for this move.
+Few of them actually affected TPG’s customers.

-There were, we understand, consistent billing system issues which reduced the profitability of TPGs offers in market.
-Optus was also pressuring TPG to lower the inclusion in it’s plans because they were ‘too competitive’.
-This all seems a bit of a nonsense now, of course.
-Since TPG moved to Vodafone, Optus itself has significantly increased the data that it adds to it’s plans – way beyond, in fact, anything TPG used to have in market.
+There were, we understand, consistent billing system issues which reduced the profitability of TPG’s offers in market.
+Optus was also pressuring TPG to lower the inclusion in its plans because they were ‘too competitive’.
+This all seems a bit nonsensical now, of course.
+Since TPG moved to Vodafone, Optus itself has significantly increased its plans’ data inclusions – way beyond, in fact, anything TPG used to offer.